Mushroom-Lab/hackathon-ethglobal/writeup-for-ceramic.md

 When we first decided to build [Cremini](https://ethglobal.com/showcase/cremini-x9wth), we were inspired by Gitcoin Passport.
 The user experience is fantastic.
 Why dont we build a community reputation system, starting from discord guilds, just on this cool versioned version of IPFS :)?

 The team started off very well.
 By following the tutorial we soon finished code of the key-did stream read/write, and learned Ceramic's technical principles.
-I have to admit that the learning curve started to get steeper for us backend programmers from here.
+I have to admit that the learning curve started to get steeper for us （two backend engineers!) from here.

 We wanted to improve user experience: 1 After user authorizes for the first time, we can automatically update the onchain profile as a trusted third party.
 2 Users can use, for example, the address of the Ethereum wallet as did.

 We found that 3id can be used for key rotation, and it can be fully controlled by the user's blockchain wallet.
 Awesome, these two functions were exactly what we want!

 But after careful researching, we did not find simple examples of implementing key rotation.
-The 3ID-connect package which can support in browser blockchain wallets was also unfriendly to our backend programmers.
+The 3ID-connect package which can support in browser blockchain wallets was also unfriendly to our backend engineers.
 We spent a lot of time here.

 On a video call with Matthew (cool guy, awesome!), he showed us the projects Ceramic team was working on: DID-Session and ComposeDB.
 The former does not need to rely on the frontend, has pkh-did support, has user-controlled authorization, and has easy-to-use serialization and deserialization functions.
 The latter has the indexing support and data aggregation we want to use in our next plan.